michdavidadams/MichDavidAdams/_portfolio/woof.md

 View your dog's progress towards their daily exercise goal and view their streak.

-During a walk, workouts will automatically be paused when it detects you've stopped moving for a bit.
+During a walk, workouts will automatically be paused when your watch detects you've stopped moving for a bit.

+Woof works with HealthKit to display your workout metrics and save your workouts.

 {% include gallery caption="Screenshots" %}